cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

   - In the dropdown to the right of `Payments Group - [agency name]`, select `View`.
 This will allow the agency's users to view the dashboard and questions without breaking anything.
   - In the dropdown to the right of  `Payments Team`, select `Curate`.
 This will allow the internal team to manage the dashboard and questions.

-Now, any questions or dashboards that you create within the collection will only be able to be viewed by the agency representatives that you added to the group that was created, and managed by the larger payments team within Cal-ITP.
+Now, any questions or dashboards that you create within the collection will only be able to be viewed by the agency representatives that you added to the `Group`, and managed by the larger payments team within Cal-ITP.

 ## Create a New Agency Dashboard and the Comprising Questions